 P0100 – Mass Air Flow Circuit Malfunction

 A car with the code P0100 may have some driveability issues, such as stalling, lack of power, surging, hesitation, etc. In some cars, the code P0100 can cause the fail-safe mode where the engine speed would be limited to 2,500 – 3,000 rpm.

 P0101 – Mass Air Flow Circuit Range/Performance

-Trouble codes P0171 System Too Lean (Bank 1) and P0174 System Too Lean (Bank 2) are also often caused by a bad or contaminated (MAF).
+Trouble codes, P0171 System Too Lean (Bank 1) and P0174 System Too Lean (Bank 2).
+Can also be caused by, a bad or contaminated (MAF).

-And, never clean the wire with a rag or cleaners not intended for a (MAF) sensor or electrical contacts.
-Most people like to clean it on the vehicle but I always remove it first.
+And, never clean the wire with a rag or cleaners; not intended for a (MAF) sensor or electrical contacts.
+Most people like to clean it on the vehicle, but I always, remove it first.

-Stay tuned for another post on testing and troubleshooting your (MAF) Mass Air Flow Sensor.
+Stay tuned for another post on, testing and troubleshooting your, Mass Air Flow (MAF) Sensor.

-Basically, the problem will keep getting worse; and not fixing it right away will wind up costing you more money in the long run.
-Catalytic converters; in particular; are a fairly expensive part.
-So, If you see any of the above symptoms get it check as soon as possible.
+Basically, the problem will keep getting worse.
+And, not fixing it right away, will wind up costing you more money in the long run.
+Catalytic converters, in particular, are a fairly expensive part.
+So, if you see any of the above symptoms, get it check as soon as possible.